Rosuav/shed/Kytheon.md

 Still TODO:
 * Email delivery: spamassassin bayes filtering data (check it!)
 * CHECK SSL
-* After the base transition, email AMcG and check if he can see anything missing

 Creating a mail user:
 * Run `userdbpw` to encrypt the password (or use some other crypt() eg Pike's)